Paul Verhoeven's unrealized projects: Bimbos

-Before the release of Showgirls, Verhoeven had planned a follow-up called Bimbos which would have seen the character of Nomi, played by Elizabeth Berkeley, going to Hollywood.
+Before the release of Showgirls, Verhoeven had planned a follow-up called Bimbos which would have seen the character of Nomi, played by Elizabeth Berkley, going to Hollywood.
 However, due to the film's box-office failure, ideas for a sequel were scrapped.
-"If we could only make Elizabeth Berkeley 20 years younger now, I would love to make Bimbos today," Verhoeven said in 2015.
-A standalone sequel, titled Showgirls 2: Penny's from Heaven was produced, but without the involvement of Verhoeven or Berkeley.
+"If we could only make Elizabeth Berkley 20 years younger now, I would love to make Bimbos today", Verhoeven said in 2015.
+A standalone sequel, titled Showgirls 2: Penny's from Heaven, was produced, but without the involvement of Verhoeven or Berkley.

 The Alienist

 In May 1995, after an initial delay in the start date for production of Starship Troopers, Verhoeven told Variety that he had become interested in adapting Caleb Carr's The Alienist for Scott Rudin at Paramount.
-"I started reading the book and was intrigued, then I put it down when I read another director was doing it," he said.
+"I started reading the book and was intrigued, then I put it down when I read another director was doing it", he said.
 After Curtis Hanson's planned adaptation fell apart, Verhoeven returned to the project.

 Marquis de Sade

 Also in May 1995, Verhoeven was developing a Marquis de Sade biopic, telling Variety that Walon Green was going to soon begin writing the second draft.
-Carolco Pictures was originally involved in the $1 million book purchase though the French company Chargeurs later took control of the project.
+Carolco Pictures was originally involved in the $1 million book purchase, though the French company Chargeurs later took control of the project.
 Sharon Stone was allegedly set to reunite with Verhoeven for the project, in which she was to play de Sade's "baleful mother".
-Verhoeven also, in a 1997 interview, pondered hiring Jerry Goldsmith to compose the score for the Marquis de Sade project.
+In a 1997 interview, Verhoeven also pondered hiring Jerry Goldsmith to compose the score for the Marquis de Sade project.